-- 4.1.
-The Council's treasury team maintains a cashflow forecast and works its liquidity requirements within this forecast; it may, on rare occasions, be necessary to borrow short-term for cashflow purposes.
+- 4.1 The Council's treasury team maintains a cashflow forecast and works its liquidity requirements within this forecast; it may, on rare occasions, be necessary to borrow short-term for cashflow purposes.
 This will be in the form of short term debt or overdraft facilities and is normally for small amounts for minimum durations.
-As this is based on need and has a defined repayment period it is not normally included within the limits set above. - 4.2.
-The Council will not borrow more than or in advance of its needs purely in order to profit from the investment of the extra sums borrowed.
+As this is based on need and has a defined repayment period it is not normally included within the limits set above. - 4.2 The Council will not borrow more than or in advance of its needs purely in order to profit from the investment of the extra sums borrowed.
 Any decision to borrow in advance will be within forward approved Capital Financing Requirement estimates, and will be considered carefully to ensure that value for money can be demonstrated (i.e. the cost of holding does not outweigh the benefits of early borrowing) and that the Council can ensure the security of such funds.
-Any associated risks will be approved and reported through the standard reporting method. - 4.3.
-The Council's level of external borrowing is expected to increase across the period of the MTFS.
-In recent years the Council has followed a policy of using internal borrowing - which is the use of the Council's own short-term cash surpluses (which back the Council's reserves and provisions) - to limit the interest cost of financing borrowing-funded elements of the Capital Programme.
-The Council's capacity to use internal borrowing is now diminished and external borrowing will be required to finance future spend.
-In the longer-term it will also be necessary to refinance internal borrowing with external debt.
+Any associated risks will be approved and reported through the standard reporting method. - 4.3 The Council's level of external borrowing is expected to fall in the first year of the MTFS and then increase across the remaining period of the MTFS.
+The Council will divest from investment in three pooled investment funds.
+This cash will be utilised as internal borrowing to remove the need to refinance maturing short term debt or take additional external borrowing for the Capital Investment Programme in 2024/25.
+This will reduce the Council's exposure to high interest rates in the short term. - 4.4 In the longer-term it will be necessary to refinance internal borrowing with external debt as the Council utilises its revenue and capital earmarked reserves for their intended purposes. - 4.5 Officers will monitor interest rate forecasts, and in conjunction with Treasury Management advisors determine the optimum timing and amount of future borrowing.